espeak-ng/espeak-ng/docs/phonemes.md

 provides a set of 3-letter feature abbreviations allowing a phoneme to be described as a sequence of features.

-Kirshenbaum uses features that align with the way the IPA phoneme charts are organised.
-This document uses the Kirshenbaum features as a base to work from, but extends them to describe the underlying phonetic processes in a way that is consistent between languages and voices.

 This document is grouped into three sections.
 The first section displays the IPA charts using the feature names instead of their names, showing the IPA phoneme at that position in the chart.
 This makes it easier to look up the features for